E-Krabs/deemix-foobar2000/README.md

 <h3>How it Works</h3>
 <p>Strips empty lines from foobar out file.
 Then, encodes url.
 Scrapes DuckDuckGo (site:deezer.com).
 Writes <code>href</code> to file.</p>
 <h1><b><i>Le Fin</i></b></h1>
+<p>P.S.
+I have no idea how the foobar out file looks.
+I'm going off <a href="https://www.reddit.com/r/deemix/comments/nsvghm/how_replace_this_text_artistnamealbum_by_the/">this Reddit comment.